Maybe that makes me sound weak…maybe it makes me seem like the biggest wuss…who knows?

 Is it possible that I’m not seeing clearly and that I’ve quite possibly lost the plot?
 Having a discussion with my husband about my upcoming visit to a surgeon to discuss the scar tissue possibility, had him rebelling and advising that I “wait and give my body time to heal from the surgery I’ve just had“.
 I fully understand where he is coming from (a place of love) but sadly, my place of fear trumps any of that at this point in time.
 More importantly, I recognised a sense of fear, clouding his place of love.
 Quite possibly this fear is a selfish one where he doesn’t want to lose me if anything goes wrong, or maybe it’s because he’s just the kind of person who doesn’t go to the doctor for anything…because of fear…(maybe).

 Granted, our fears are seemingly different but it’s fear nonetheless.
 I’ll assume that the fear from a loved one or acquaintance, is driven by their concern, which is great!
 But, I have to ask…Why is it OK for their fear to be listened to or acted upon but not yours as the patient?
-No sane person would willingly agree to being cut open.
+No sane person would willingly agree to be cut open.
 In fact, I for one hope and pray that I never need to face brain surgery ever again.

 Further to this, there’s the concern about how this affects my job.
 All the time I’ve already spent away from the office and now the possibility of more time away…just more fear but a different kind.
 It requires me to put things into perspective and prioritise what’s important to me.